AaronMorelli/TopicalTraceFlags/cat/db_DBsAndFiles.rst

 .. _2330:

 2330
-	Stops the collection of statistics for sys.db_index_usage_stats. *CAdkin: also disables f or sys.dm_db_missing_index_group_stats, and thus is useful when seeing high waits on the OPT_IDX_STATS spinlock.
+	Stops the collection of statistics for sys.db_index_usage_stats.
+CAdkin: also disables sys.dm_db_missing_index_group_stats, and thus is useful when seeing high waits on the OPT_IDX_STATS spinlock.

 	2003031_ | PRand_3_ | BrentOzar_1_ | CAdkin_1_

 .. _2548:

 2548